-I thought it would be interesting to share some of the dog training methods used by pet parents on the advice of the internet, dog seller and well meaning dog lover, that may work for a short time but most likely will backfire in the long-run.
+I thought it would be interesting to share some of the dog training methods used by pet parents on the advice of the internet, dog seller/breeder, and well-meaning dog lover, that may work for a short time but most likely will backfire in the long run.

 #1.
-Just to be clear, the definition of House Training is teaching a pet (dog) not to defecate or urinate inside a home or in inappropriate places.
+Just to be clear, the definition of House Training is teaching a pet (dog) not to defecate or urinate inside a home or in an inappropriate place. ￼

 It has become a recognized teaching tool to use a crate or confinement as most puppies will not defecate or urinate in a small enclosure.
-That being said, it is the “Oxymoron” of house training to put a wee wee pad in the crate.
-Dogs that bathroom on wee wee pads are NOT house trained.
-Additionally, it is best to leave the floor of the crate free of blankets, beds and towels, basically anything absorbent, at least for the first week of training.
+This method is what will help teach your puppy to “hold it in.”
+That being said, it is the “Oxymoron” of house training to put a wee-wee pad in the crate.
+Dogs that urinate or defecate on wee-wee pads are NOT house trained.
+Additionally, it is best to leave the floor of the crate free of blankets, beds, and towels or anything absorbent, at least for the first week of training.

-If you have any similar training methods that you are not sure are valuable, please let me know by email.
-Jenna@murphdogancompany.net Thanks
+If you have any similar training methods that you are thinking of trying but not sure it’s a good idea, please let me know by email.
+Jenna@murphdog.net Thanks